doramagnoni/plantcareQuiz/README.md

 - Stress Relief: Gardening and plant care can be therapeutic.
 Users may visit the website to unwind, relieve stress, and connect with the calming and nurturing aspects of plant life.

 ## Features
-The website consists of a single page quiz with multiple quiestions.
+The website consists of a single-page quiz with multiple questions.

 The website has the following features:

 ## Footer

-* Footer is consistent on all pages and it provides social links.
+* The footer is consistent on all pages and it provides social links.
 Each link will open in a separate tab in a browser.

 - **Diverse Questions:** Our quiz offers a variety of questions related to plant care, from watering schedules to common pests and more.

-- **User-Friendly Interface:** The website is easy to navigate, ensuring a seamless quiz experience on both desktop and mobile devices.
+- **User-Friendly Interface:** The website is easy to navigate, ensuring a seamless quiz experience on desktop and mobile devices.

-- **Engaging Content:** Test your knowledge and learn new plant care tips in an interactive and engaging way.
+- **Engaging Content:** Test your knowledge and learn new plant care tips interactively and engagingly.

 ## How to Play